 The Marsh (1062 Valencia St, Mission District), breeding ground for new performance art.

-The New Parkway Theater (474 24th St, Uptown/KoNo, Oakland), eclectic film screenings, Queer Cinema, food, drinks.
+The New Parkway Theater (474 24th St, Uptown/KoNo, Oakland), eclectic film screenings, queer cinema, comfortable couches, American diner cafe food and drinks.

 Victoria Theater (2961 16th St, Mission), oldest operating SF theatre; events, films, drama.